ifip-summerschool/ifip-summerschool.github.io/_pages/programme.md

 Muhammed Demircan <br>
 *Digital Markets Act and GDPR: Making Sense of the Data-Sharing Provisions*

-Maria Magierska <br>
-*Does network governance work in the digitalized world?
-A case of the European Data Protection Board*

 **11:45 - 12:30 Break**
 Virtual Lunch